Prag8855/aab/content/guides/german-health-insurance/for-apprentices.md

 ## How to get insured

 You must choose a [public health insurer](/glossary/Krankenkasse).
 There are dozens of options, but their price and coverage are almost the same.
-[Barmer](/out/barmer) and [Techniker Krankenkasse](/out/feather-tk) are expat-friendly options.
-They speak English.
-You can [ask my health insurance expert](/guides/german-health-insurance#insurance-brokers) to help you choose.
+[Barmer](/out/barmer) and [Techniker Krankenkasse](/out/feather-tk) are English-speaking options.
+[Ask my insurance expert](/guides/german-health-insurance#insurance-brokers) to help you choose.

 **[How to get insured ➞](/guides/german-health-insurance#how-to-get-insured)**